epochtalk/epochtalk/README.md

 * Epochtalk is a single page web application created with [AngularJS](https://angularjs.org)
 * Web/Mobile ready responsive design using [Bourbon](http://bourbon.io/)
 * Code is bundled and loaded as needed, for performance, using [Webpack](https://webpack.github.io)
 * Designed with performance in mind.
-Epochtalk's backend, [epochtalk-core-pg](https://github.com/epochtalk/core-pg), utilizes [Postgres](http://www.postgresql.org/) as a database.
+Epochtalk utilizes [Postgres](http://www.postgresql.org/) as a database.
 * Customizable Theming (Branding, coloring, fonts, sizes)
 * Fully modular permissions system with roles